VW Settlement - Nevada Mitigation Fund

 Las Vegas, NV 89119

-For more information about these events or to submit public comments please email Joe Perreira (jperreira [at] ndep.nv.gov).
+Here is the presentation that the NDEP gave at these events.
+To submit public comments please email Joe Perreira (jperreira [at] ndep.nv.gov).

 Partial Settlement and Consent Decrees have been finalized between the U.S. Justice Department, the Volkswagen Corporation and its subsidiaries (collectively, VW) regarding the installation and use of emission testing defeat devices in more than 590,000 turbocharged direct injection (“TDI”) 2.0 and 3.0 liter diesel engine vehicles sold and operated in the U.S. beginning in 2009.
 In addition to other requirements, the Consent Decree requires VW to invest $2.925 billion into an Environmental Mitigation Trust to fund projects intended to offset the excess emissions of nitrous oxides (NOx) caused by the subject vehicles and in general reduce NOx emissions in areas more affected by this pollutant.